wp-plugins/timezonecalculator/readme.txt

 == Changelog ==

+= 2.10 =

+* added `$params['user_id']` as argument of `$timezonecalculator->output()` to make it possible for users to access the timezones of other users
+* the access to the user's timezones-selection can be restricted
+* reworked and extended a few internal functions
+* corrected a few typos and fixed potential bugs

 = 2.00 =

 * start Changelog
 * completely reworked API methods and internal structure
 * Security improvements (wp_nonce, capabilities)
-* reworked Admin-Menu
+* reworked Admin Menu
 * extracted JavaScript-code
 * offer new function `$timezonecalculator->output()`
 * all timezones, that are not set to specific datetime are now Ajax refreshable
 * the timezone-name can now also be displayed if you opt-out from displaying the timezone-abbreviation
 * localized datetimes and timezones
-* added Admin-Menu header clock
+* added Admin Menu header clock
 * possible to add in "Right Now" box on dashboard
 * the calculator and a world-clock can be displayed in the tools-Menu.
 * users are now able to choose their own timezones